bandithedoge/nixpkgs-firefox-darwin/README.md

 # nixpkgs-firefox-darwin

-The `firefox` packages in Nixpkgs have been broken on Darwin for ages and the `-bin` variants don't support Darwin at all.
-This overlay aims to fix that by providing `-bin` packages for Firefox generated from official builds.
+The Nixpkgs repository has long struggled with broken `firefox` and `librewolf` packages on Darwin.
+Unfortunately, the `-bin` variants do not offer any support for Darwin.
+To address this issue, this overlay has been created, aiming to provide `-bin` packages for Firefox and Librewolf, generated directly from official builds.

 ## How to use it